 Send Funny E-Cards

-Offer a silly reminder of your love by emailing your S.O. a funny e-card.
+Offer a silly reminder of your love by emailing your significant other a funny e-card.
 It's a small way to bring a smile to their face.

 Bring the karaoke bar to you with a little help from the web.
 Search for online karaoke sites, and then use a webcam or your smartphone to listen to each other, make fools of yourselves, or even sing a duet together.
 It's an unexpected way to share a night with one another even when you're apart.